codegarvit/pwn.college_garvit/Processes And Jobs/foregrounding_processes.md

 YES!
 Great job!
 I'm now running in the foreground.
 Hit Enter for your flag!

 pwn.college{oZSNDeiCZN82a8kqIeTECv1ZUpA.QX4QDO0wSN0AzNzEzW}
+hacker@processes~foregrounding-processes:~$ client_loop: send disconnect: Broken pipe
 ```

 ### New Learnings
-1. The ps command: The main lesson is using ps aux or ps -ef to see a detailed list of all processes currently running on the system.

-2. Process Information: The output of ps provides useful information about each process, like its PID (Process ID) and the full COMMAND used to start it.

-3. Finding Running Programs: This challenge shows how ps is a powerful tool for finding and identifying running programs, even when you don't know their name or exact location.
+1. The fg Command: The main lesson is that the fg command can be used to bring a process that is "running the background" back into the "foreground," giving you control of it again.

 ### References
 None